Postgraduate Certificate in Theology (Theology for Education)

 Candidates will be admitted to the Postgraduate Certificate in Theology (Theological Education) programme:

-- Where the candidate has completed a recognised three-year Bachelor’s degree in Theology or Ministry, with a grade point average of 7.0 (B) in courses of the qualifying undergraduate programme at NZQA levels 6 and 7.
+• Where the candidate has successfully completed a recognised undergraduate degree in theology or Christian ministries or have qualifications which, in the judgement of the Postgraduate Committee (PGC), are of an equivalent standard.
+A grade point average of 7.0 (B) in courses of the qualifying undergraduate programme equivalent to NZQA Levels 6 and 7 is required.

 In exceptional circumstance the relevant Academic Head may, at their discretion, give special admission to candidates who have successfully completed an alternate academic programme that meets the standard required to enter postgraduate study.
 Each application will, however, be considered in light of the applicant’s overall background and ability to benefit from the programme.
 The onus is on students to provide details of all qualifications and experience relevant to the application process.